rest-nvim/rest.nvim/README.md

       result = {
         -- toggle showing URL, HTTP info, headers at top the of result window show_url = true,
+        -- show the generated curl command in case you want to launch -- the same request via the terminal (can be verbose) show_curl_command = false,
         show_http_info = true,
         show_headers = true,
         -- executables or functions for formatting response body [optional]